sjuulwijnia/kx-vscode-angular-extension/README.md

 ## Up next

-Resolving the nearest _NgModule_ and it if configured!
+* Resolving the nearest _NgModule_ and add the created option to it if configured!

+* Generalize replacing CLASS_REPLACE etc. in the templates.
+* Add some unit tests to guarantee functionality won't break.